saivangmayee/pulse-review-scrapper/README.txt

 Notes / Limitations

-- During testing, both G2 and Capterra returned HTTP 403 due to bot protection in this environment.
+During testing, both G2 and Capterra returned HTTP 403 errors due to bot protection in this environment.

-- The scrapers for G2 and Capterra are fully implemented and the pipeline handles these cases gracefully by returning an empty result set instead of failing.
+Scrapers for G2 and Capterra are fully implemented, and the pipeline handles these cases gracefully by returning an empty result set instead of failing.

-- Trustpilot output is included to demonstrate full end-to-end functionality (scraping, date filtering, normalization, and JSON export).
+Trustpilot output is included to demonstrate full end-to-end functionality:

+scraping

+date filtering

+normalization

+JSON export

 Production Considerations

-In a production environment, this would be handled by:
+In a production environment, this scraper would be enhanced by:

-- Using official APIs or licensed data feeds where available
+Using official APIs or licensed data feeds where available

-- Using browser automation (Playwright/Selenium) where permitted
+Using browser automation tools such as Playwright or Selenium where permitted

-- Implementing retry, backoff, and monitoring for blocked sources
+Implementing retry logic, exponential backoff, and monitoring for blocked sources

+Extensibility

+New platforms can be added by:

+Creating a new scraper module under sources/

+Implementing the common review schema

+Registering the new source in scraper.py